solita/solita.github.com/_posts/2021-05-28-why-avoid-an-orm.md

 - unless some earlier code within the same session (~transaction) had already called `getEmployess()` -method of the same department which might have been a different department object retrieved from `em.get(depId)` but which at least Hibernate caches in memory and returns the same object instance on subsequent calls within the same transaction
   - thus making the collection already populated even though the code looks like everything was directly fetched from the database

 Who's going to be able to spot this kind of problem in an actual code base with actual business logic everywhere?
-Who even knows if you particular ORM happens to work exactly like this?
+Who even knows if your particular ORM happens to work exactly like this?
 Not me.